 From 1969 till the end of its publication in 1974 ALOHA was independent and operated without permanent writing staff or editors: everybody was welcome to write an article or publish a drawing.

 ALOHA was ironic, critical, unconventional and seasoned with absurd humour.

 #41, November-December 1971, 3

-In 1999 the name ALOHA was used again in Holland for a new more classical music magazine that can be compared to the UK's Q or MOJO.
+In 1999 the name ALOHA was used again in Holland.
+ALOHA HET MUZIEKBLAD was a more classical music magazine that can be compared to the UK's Q or MOJO.
 It was taken over by OOR in 2005.
 Thank you to Peter Oudejans for this precision.